Company Registration in Tanzania | Register a Company in Tanzania

 1.Limited Liability

-One of the primary advantages of company registration in Tanzania is that it provides limited liability protection.
+One of the primary advantages of company registration is that it provides limited liability protection.
 As a registered company, your personal assets are separate from the company's liabilities.
 In the event of financial difficulties or legal issues, your personal assets are generally protected, and your liability is limited to the amount you have invested in the company.

 2.Business Credibility